Davon Reed

-Davon Malcolm Reed (born June 11, 1995) is an American professional basketball player of Puerto Rican descent who last played for the Birmingham Squadron of the NBA G League.
+Davon Malcolm Reed (born June 11, 1995) is a Puerto Rican professional basketball player who most recently played for the Birmingham Squadron of the NBA G League.
 After playing college basketball for the Miami Hurricanes, he was selected with the 32nd pick in the 2017 NBA draft by the Phoenix Suns.

+Early life and education

+Reed was born in Ewing Township, New Jersey, on June 11, 1995.

 High school career

 A resident of Ewing Township, New Jersey, Reed attended Princeton Day School from 2009 to 2013.
 In his four-year career, Reed would score 2102 points at PDS, the highest in the school's history.

 College career

+Davon Reed handles the ball for the Hurricanes.

 Reed attended the University of Miami from 2013 to 2017.
 He averaged 10.3 points and 3.6 rebounds per game throughout four seasons of playing time, with his best averages being 14.9 points and 4.8 rebounds in his last season for Miami.
 Reed developed a reputation as a good shooter who can defend four positions.
 As a senior he was named to the All-Atlantic Coast Conference Third Team and All-Atlantic Coast Conference Defensive Team, as well as earned the Skip Prosser Award for Scholar Athletes.